A Lotte Data – Minecraft Data Pack

 • Vindicators may drop more emeralds.

 • Wardens have a chance of dropping echo shards, which they normally would not.
-They may also drop more Sculk catalysts.
+They also drop more Sculk catalysts.

 • Witches are more likely to drop glowstone dust, Redstone dust, and gunpowder.